facebook/jsx/README.md

 `;
 ```

 However, this would lead to further divergence.
 Tooling that is built around the assumptions imposed by template literals wouldn't work.
 It would undermine the meaning of template literals.
+It would be necessary to define how JSX with the rest of the grammar within the template literal anyway.

-Therefore it's better to introduce JSX as a new type of PrimaryExpression:
+Therefore it's better to introduce JSX as an entirely new type of PrimaryExpression:

 ```
 // JSX